ChausseBenjamin/songlinkr/README.md

 Before hosting this locally, you will need to configure yourself a discord bot and prepare a spot to store it's personal info.
 Here's how to do so:

-1. From within this repository, run the following:
 ```sh
 mkdir -p secrets && touch secrets/token
 ```